To reach any staff member, please call one of our three offices or use the contact us form.

 Fay Gordon, Staff Attorney

 Fay Gordon joined NSCLC’s Health Care team in May 2012 and is based in Washington, DC.
 She was formerly senior public policy associate at Limited to Lindberg, LLC where she worked on aging issues on behalf of the National Academy of Elder Law Attorneys and acted as co-chair of the Leadership Council of Aging Organizations’s Community Services Committee.
-Ms. Gordon was previously a law clerk with Frank, Frank & Scherr, LLC in Lutherville, MD.
+Fay was previously a law clerk with Frank, Frank & Scherr, LLC in Lutherville, MD.
 While there, she edited and revised Elder Law in Maryland and Maryland Medicaid.
 She also served as a health law intern for the U.S. Senate Committee of Health, Education, Labor and Pensions and a judicial intern for the U.S. Equal Employment Opportunity Commission.
-Ms. Gordon is a member of the Maryland bar and is a graduate of the University of Maryland School of Law.
-Ms. Gordon received her BA from the University of California Los Angeles.
+Fay is a member of the Maryland bar and is a graduate of the University of Maryland School of Law.
+She received her BA from the University of California Los Angeles.

 Kate Lang, Staff Attorney